bcgsc/btllib/README.md

   * `btllib` uses `C++11` features, so that standard should be enabled at a minimum.
 - Running Python code:
   * The wrappers correspond one-to-one with C++ code so any functions and classes can be used under the same name.
 The only exception are nested classes which are prefixed with outer class name (e.g. `btllib::SeqReader::Flag` in C++ versus `btllib.SeqReaderFlag` in Python).
-  * Use `PYTHONPATH` environment variable or `sys.path.append()` in your Python code to include `/path/to/btllib/install/lib/btllib/python/btllib` directory
+  * If you compiled btllib from source code and didn't install the Python wrappers, you can use `PYTHONPATH` environment variable or `sys.path.append()` in your Python code to include `/path/to/btllib/install/lib/btllib/python/btllib` directory to make btllib available to the interpreter.
   * Include the library with `import btllib`
 - Executables
   * btllib generated executables can be found in `/path/to/btllib/install/bin` directory.
 Append that path to the `PATH` environment variable to make it available to your shell.